CofficLab/Kuaiyizhi/content/blogs/en/get-posts-by-level.md

   - Starlight
 ---

+# Getting Posts by Level in Astro + Starlight

 In Astro + Starlight projects, articles are typically organized in a multi-level directory structure.
 Sometimes we need to retrieve posts from specific levels only.
 This article will introduce several methods to achieve this.

 ## Getting Top-Level Posts